Manual Installation of Owl¶

 logs/ |

-Log directory. |
+Log directory |

 After installation, reopen the terminal and execute the following commands:

-If the commands can output help information and current configuration normally, it indicates the local executable file and configuration files are ready.
+If the commands can output help information and current configuration normally, it indicates that the local executable file and configuration files are ready.

 To further verify the connectivity between the current terminal and the Owl CLI Endpoint, you can continue to execute: